Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification

 \subsection{Datasets}

-Due to limited datasets with fine-grained annotation, we built a Rootcode-level \textbf{PLV} dataset from the CAMEO codebook and a coarse-grained-labeled dataset \cite{parolin2022CoPED}, resulting in 1050 training examples and 1033 testing examples.
-We formulated three classification tasks: Binary (cooperation vs. conflict), Quadcode, and Rootcode.
-Besides the PLV dataset from political science, we investigated the applicability of event ontology knowledge in diverse NLP datasets.
-We built a binary \textbf{A/W} dataset from \textbf{A}CE \cite{ace04} and \textbf{W}ikiEvents \cite{wikievent}, which encompass conflict-related subjects aligning with political ontologies.
+Since there were limited datasets with fine-grained annotation, we built a Rootcode-level \textbf{PLV} dataset from the CAMEO codebook and a balanced coarse-grained-labeled dataset \cite{parolin2022CoPED}, resulting in 1050 training examples and 1033 testing examples.
+We built three classification tasks with varying degrees of complexity: Binary (cooperation vs. conflict), Quadcode, and Rootcode.

+Besides the political science dataset PLV, we also explored how event ontology knowledge benefits and generalizes in other NLP datasets.
+Thus, we built a binary \textbf{A/W} dataset from \textbf{A}CE \cite{ace04} and \textbf{W}ikiEvents \cite{wikievent}, which contain many conflict-related subjects that overlap the political ontologies.
 A/W consists of 802 training examples and 805 testing examples.
-We manually checked and corrected its binary labels, leaving a more fine-grained classification in future work.
 See more details in Appendix \ref{appendix:aw}.